Bank of Baroda signs MoU with Indian Army for customised services

 Seat pitch: This is the measure of legroom that refers to the space between a point on one seat and the same ...

-Bank of Baroda (BoB) has signed a Memorandum of Understanding (MoU) with Indian Army under which the bank would offer customised services along with a host of facilities to account holders.
+Bank of Baroda (BoB) has signed a Memorandum of Understanding (MoU) with Indian Army, under which the bank will offer customised services, along with a host of facilities to account holders.

-The MoU includes handsome free personal accident insurance cover, free air accident insurance cover of Rs 15 lakh to Rs 50 lakh and an overdraft facility up to three times of monthly net salary, the public sector bank said in a statement.
+The MoU includes free personal accident insurance cover, free air accident insurance cover of ₹15 lakh to ₹50 lakh, and an overdraft facility up to three times of the monthly net salary, the public sector bank said in a statement.

 The features are also applicable for pensioners of Indian Army up to the age of 70 years, it said.